Buying real estate in Uganda?

 Do people think homes are overpriced in Uganda in 2026?

-When arguing that homes are overpriced in Uganda, locals typically point to the fact that mortgage rates remain high at 16% to 22%, making monthly payments unaffordable for most local incomes, and that new supply keeps coming onto the market without matching buyer demand.
+When arguing that homes are overpriced in Uganda, locals typically point to the fact that listings sit unsold for months before sellers accept reductions, that mortgage interest rates of 16% to 22% make purchases unaffordable for most Ugandans, and that asking prices often seem disconnected from the rents that properties can realistically generate.

 What are common buyer mistakes people regret in Uganda right now?